quicwg/base-drafts/draft-ietf-quic-http.md

 : CONTINUATION frames do not exist; instead, larger HEADERS/PUSH_PROMISE frames than HTTP/2 are permitted, and HEADERS frames can be used in series.

-Frame types defined by extensions to HTTP/2 need to be re-registered for HTTP/QUIC if still applicable.
+Frame types defined by extensions to HTTP/2 need to be separately registered for HTTP/QUIC if still applicable.
 The IDs of frames defined in {{!RFC7540}} have been reserved for simplicity.
 See {{iana-frames}}.